KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 The valence EdgeBreaker connectivity adds one section after the attribute connectivity data.
 This section provides context data for the valence prediction (_Valence Context Data_).
-The symbol data block, however, is removed compared to the standard EdgeBreaker data structure.

 <figure>